microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/security-ediscoverycase-post-tags.md

 ## Response

-If successful, this method returns a `201 Created` response code and an [ediscoveryReviewTag](../resources/security-ediscoveryreviewtag.md) object in the response body.
+If successful, this method returns a `201 Created` response code and an [microsoft.graph.security.ediscoveryReviewTag](../resources/security-ediscoveryreviewtag.md) object in the response body.

 ## Examples

-### Create a tag
+### Example 1: Create a tag
 #### Request
 The following is an example of a request.
 <!-- {